 Always start by deciding what you should write your essay(s) on.
 Sometimes, you can write about a number of different involvements in one essay or short answer question- like in the question that asks about how you’ve grown as a leader.

 Once you’ve figured out how to speak in detail about your most impressive accomplishments, start slotting in some of the things you’ve done that might not be as impressive and speak about those in the short answer questions.
 Keep adjusting until you’re able to speak about every accomplishment and involvement you feel is relevant in ways that fit the questions being asked.
 It can sometimes take careful thought and attention to be successful when you apply for scholarships.
+Also, if the scholarship requires a letter of recommendation, be sure to tell the writer about these accomplishments.

 Once you have your outline ready, you’re ready for the next step – writing your first draft.
 Remember to tell a compelling story.
 Try to inspire the reader and move them.
 If you can relate specific incidents, this can often be a more engaging way to write about your life.
 Make people feel like they were there or like they can imagine being there.